Skip to main content

 Review and update your payment information

 If you were previously signed up for automatic debit before the payment pause began, you must reauthorize or select automatic debit through your loan servicer account.
+If you have never enrolled in a payment plan or automatic debt, follow the steps on your loan servicer account to get set up.

 1. Reauthorize or select auto debit for monthly payments